-Before operating the instrument or performing maintenance operations, make sure you are familiar with the safety information in this guide.
+Before you operate the instrument or perform maintenance, make sure you are familiar with the safety information in this guide.
 See Safety Information on page 5 for details.

 General Maintenance Precautions

 To avoid personal injury or damage to the equipment during maintenance procedures, observe the following precautions: